Sarah Jane Cobb dances for 'Hawk' in Horse Haven fundraiser

 "Each of those dancers are paired also with an adoptable horse at Horse Haven.
 These horses were chosen by their story and by their personalities.
 We had incredible people step up as celebrity dancers.
 What we knew about them, we matched up with the horses we had here," said Raubach.

-May 9, Bearden Beer Market is holding a pint night for Sarah Jane's efforts.
-One dollar of every pint sold will go to her campaign.
+May 9, Bearden Beer Market held a pint night for Sarah Jane's efforts.
+One dollar of every pint sold went to her campaign.

 Sarah Jane's sister, Elizabeth Anderson, agreed to do spray tans before the Dancing for the Horses event.
-Thursday, May 17, come to Clementine Salon in Rocky Hill for a spray tan - all proceeds will go towards Horse Haven of Tennessee.
+Thursday, May 17, proceeds fro spray tans at Clementine Salon in Rocky Hill went towards Horse Haven of Tennessee.